Learn About The Maasai

 Maasai Song and Dance

-The Maasai are famous for their traditional jumping dance, known as “Adumu”, a symbol that many people associate with their culture.
-Maasai music is traditionally made up of rhythms and harmonies by a chorus of vocalists, and a melody sung by the olaranyani, or song leader.
+Music and dance are central to Maasai culture, woven into daily life, ceremonies, and rites of passage.
+The Maasai are especially well known for their traditional jumping dance, known as Adumu, a striking and symbolic performance that has become one of the most widely recognized images of the Maasai people.
+Maasai music traditionally features layered rhythms and harmonies created by a chorus of vocalists, accompanied by a solo melody sung by the olaranyani, or song leader.

 Maasai Dancing